github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 In this example we will show how to model the argument of the **execute** method as a SQL injection sink.
 This is the **execute** method in the **Statement** class, which is located in the **java.sql** package.
-Please note that this sink is already added to the CodeQL Java analysis.
+Note that this sink is already added to the CodeQL Java analysis.

 .. code-block:: java